 -Falstaff.
 I have not read Henry IV yet, but I understand that the John Falstaff there is a famously witty and much-loved Shakespearean character.
 In The Merry Wives...not.
 This Falstaff, much older, is a sleazy satyr with a tendency to casually observe how fat he is (which probably made sense then because people saw obesity as indicating prosperity).
 There's nothing entertaining about him, only in the repeated humiliating pranks the two married women visit on him to teach him a lesson.
 (There are three incidents.
 There really should have been more, not so much because I like to see Falstaff humiliated as that punishing Falstaff for his lust toward married women is supposed to be the play's main focus.)
 Falstaff is even less entertaining than Caius, whom the reader can laugh at for being absurd.

--Jim Bakker's Praise the Lord ministry and its downfall, from his son Jay Bakker's viewpoint.
+This book tells several stories:-Jim Bakker's Praise the Lord ministry and its downfall, from his son Jay Bakker's viewpoint.

 -Jay's life after the end of PTL, which was tortured enough due to his father's imprisonment but made much worse by most other Christians' giving the Bakkers the cold shoulder.